 A Step-By-Step Guide to Custom Segments in Google Analytics:

-Custom segments are one of my favourite features of Google Analytics because unlike goals they work retrospectively, and they offer users a multitude of options, including creating audiences for remarketing purposes.
+Custom segments are one of my favourite features of Google Analytics.
+Unlike goals they work retrospectively, and they offer users a multitude of options, including creating audiences for remarketing purposes.
 This flexibility means custom segments can be incredibly powerful in uncovering barriers to conversion, identifying new opportunities and targeting valuable visitors via remarketing.

 In this post I will show you how to get the most out of custom segments so that you can better understand your visitors, improve targeting, reduce barriers to conversion and automate funnel visualisations.
-Custom segments are a must for anyone wanting to optimise their site because they are a simple, but effective means for gaining more insights from Google Analytics.
+Custom segments are a must for anyone wanting to optimise their site.
+They are a simple, but effective means for gaining more insights from Google Analytics.

 1. Plan your segments: